mathetake/intergo/README.md

 It is mainly tailored to be used for generating interleaved or multileaved ranking based on the following algorithm

+- Optimized Multileaving (in `github.com/mathetake/intergo/om` package)
 - Team Draft Interleaving/Multileaving (in `github.com/mathetake/itergo/tdm` package)
-- Probabilistic Team Draft Interleaving/Multileaving (TODO)
-- Balanced Interleaving/Multileaving
+- Balanced Interleaving/Multileaving (_TODO_)

+__NOTE:__ this package aims only at generating a single combined ranking and does not implement the selection of a ranking from multiple combined rankings.

 # How to use